Pneumococcal Infection in Children

 What is pneumococcal infection?

 Pneumococcal infection is caused by the pneumococcus bacteria.
-It can cause serious illness in children, including pneumonia, infection in the blood, and meningitis (infection in the tissues around the brain and spinal cord).
-In young children, pneumococcal infection often causes ear infections, which can very rarely lead to more serious complications, such as meningitis.
+It can cause serious illness in children.
+This includes pneumonia, infection in the blood, and meningitis (infection in the tissues around the brain and spinal cord).
+In young children, pneumococcal infection often causes ear infections, which can lead to hearing loss, or rarely more serious complications, such as meningitis.

 Can I prevent pneumococcal infection?

 The best way to prevent pneumococcal disease is by getting vaccinated.
 The pneumococcal vaccine is a shot that helps protect against some of the many types of pneumococcal bacteria.
 There are currently 2 types of vaccines:

 Pneumococcal conjugate vaccine (PCV13 or Prevnar).
 This vaccine protects against the 13 types of pneumococcal that causes severe illness in children.
 It can also help prevent some ear infections.
 PCV13 protects children by preparing their bodies to fight the bacteria.
 Adults with certain medical conditions can also get this vaccine.

 Pneumococcal polysaccharide vaccine (PPSV23).
 This vaccine protects against 23 types of bacteria.
 This vaccine is given to adults and is only given to children who have long-term conditions that makes them high-risk.
 Talk with your child's healthcare provider about whether or not your child is high-risk.

 It is also important for your child to get a flu shot every year because having the flu increases your risk of getting pneumococcal disease.